Key Takeaways

 Nationwide3.79$99105

 For our Mississippi general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Mississippi's small business market, while weighting results to ensure broader industry and location representation across Hinds County, Harrison County, DeSoto County and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Mississippi's small business market, while weighting results to ensure broader industry and location representation across Hinds County, Harrison County, DeSoto County and smaller markets throughout the state.

-To do this, we evaluated over 20,000 business profiles, more than 1,600 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve Mississippi businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across categories of affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to Mississippi, see our full methodology.

 95%